 Little do we know about the deep sea, but all scientific observations gathered so far indicate that it is crucial for the health of our planet.
 The deep sea hosts a myriad of living organisms essential to maintaining our global food supply, supporting rich biodiversity, and locking away CO2 for millennia.
 Mining this vital part of our ocean could be catastrophic, with potentially global and irreversible implications.

-An ever-increasing number of scientists, non-governmental organisations, businesses, policymakers, states and state-like entities stand up and strongly oppose deep-sea mining.
-However, the rush to the Mining Code continues, negotiated within a deeply flawed institution.
+An ever-increasing number of scientists, non-governmental organisations, businesses, policymakers, states and intergovernmental organisations like the EU have stood up to strongly oppose deep-sea mining.
+However, more support is needed to stop the rush to the Mining Code, primarily driven by industry and negotiated within a deeply flawed institution.
 The ISA has shown itself unfit for purpose, with troubling displays of conflict of interest and a significant lack of transparency and democratic decision-making.
-To make matters worse, the triggering of the Two-Year Rule has placed additional pressure on the ISA and international community to complete a Mining Code within just 24 months.

 In order to achieve zero emissions, we need to scale up efforts towards the green energy transition.
 But to open up the deep sea to excessive and devastating commercial mining cannot be the solution; nor can it be presented as the only viable way forward.
 On the contrary, deep-sea mining threatens to accelerate the catastrophe we are facing today.